-- (a) the relevant person shall duly give notice of appeal prior to the expiry of such period in which case it shall become effective (if at all) as described in the Appeal Regulations; or - (b) the order is made under regulation 5(9)(a)(i), 5(9)(a)(iii), 5(9)(b)(ii) or 5(9)(c)(i) and the Disciplinary Committee directs that, in the interests of the public, the order should have immediate effect, in which case it shall have immediate effect, subject to the order being varied or rescinded on appeal as described in the Appeal Regulations.
+- (a) the relevant person shall duly give notice of appeal prior to the expiry of such period in which case it shall become effective (if at all) as described in the Appeal Regulations; or - (b) the order is made under regulation 5(9)(a)(i), 5(9)(a)(ii), 5(9)(b)(ii) or 5(9)(c)(i) and the Disciplinary Committee directs that, in the interests of the public, the order should have immediate effect, in which case it shall have immediate effect, subject to the order being varied or rescinded on appeal as described in the Appeal Regulations.

-(a) The Disciplinary Committee shall give advance publicity of its meetings, and of the hearing of any case by it, by way of a press release in such terms and manner as it thinks fit, save that in any such advance publication no relevant person shall be named.

-- (b) (i) The findings and order of the Disciplinary Committee shall, as soon as the order has become effective, be made available by way of a press release, provided that where the order is that no further action be taken, the findings and order shall only be made available by way of a press release if the relevant person so requests. - (ii) Unless in exceptional circumstances the Disciplinary Committee otherwise directs, in such press release the relevant person shall be named and the findings and order made against him stated. - (iii) The press release shall be sent to such publications as the Disciplinary Committee thinks fit.
+- (a) The Disciplinary Committee shall give advance publicity of its meetings, and of the hearing of any case by it, by way of a press release in such terms and manner as it thinks fit, save that in any such advance publication no relevant person shall be named. - (b) (i) The findings and order of the Disciplinary Committee shall, as soon as the order has become effective, be made available by way of a press release, provided that where the order is that no further action be taken, the findings and order shall only be made available by way of a press release if the relevant person so requests. - (ii) Unless in exceptional circumstances the Disciplinary Committee otherwise directs, in such press release the relevant person shall be named and the findings and order made against him stated. - (iii) The press release shall be sent to such publications as the Disciplinary Committee thinks fit. - (iv) The Association may publish the reasons for the Disciplinary Committee's decision and may do so in whole or in summary form. - (c) The Insolvency Service may publish the names of holders or former holders of the Association's insolvency licence who are subject to a decision of the Disciplinary Committee, and details of the decision made, in such publications and in such a manner as it thinks fit.
+For the avoidance of doubt, the details contained in such publicity are not limited to those published by the Association pursuant to regulation 5(15)(b).